 When they were asked by the people what kind of an animal the elephant was one of the blind men said, “Oh, to be sure, the elephant is like a big winnowing fan.”
 Another blind man said, “No, my dear sir, you are wrong.
 The elephant is more like a big, round post.”
 The third, “You are quite mistaken; it is like a tapering stick.”
 The rest of them gave also their different opinions.

 The proprietor of the circus stepped forward and said: “My friends, you are all mistaken.
 You have not examined the elephant from all sides.
 Had you done so you would not have taken one-sided views.”

 Brothers and sisters, I entreat you to hear the moral of this story and learn to examine the various religious systems from all standpoints.

-Despite the different descriptions, there was only one elephant.
+Despite the different descriptions the boys gave, there was only one elephant.